 The Rx: Even if you only see live music or visit loud nightclubs occasionally, use earplugs to protect your hearing.
 If you want to enjoy concerts for years to come, it's important to always protect your ears.

 Don't Stop Taking Your Vitamins

 Beefing up your immune system and ensuring your body had all the vitamins it needed to combat the virus was probably at the top of your mind in isolation.
 During stay-at-home orders, many turned to vitamin supplements to assist their immune systems in fighting the coronavirus.

-When restrictions are lifted and the virus isn't seen as such a looming threat, you may still want to consider keeping your vitamin-taking regimen in place.
+When restrictions are lifted, you may still want to consider keeping your vitamin-taking regimen in place.
 According to the Harvard School of Public Health, "Vitamins and minerals are micronutrients required by the body to carry out a range of normal functions.
 Multivitamins can play an important role when nutritional requirements are not met through diet alone."

 The Rx: Try to get your daily dose of vitamins and minerals from food sources.
 Vitamin D deficiency is common and according to a study published in the Journal of Pharmacology and Pharmacotherapuetics, about 50% of the population doesn't get enough of it everyday.
 "Traditional multivitamins contain about 400 IU of vitamin D, but many multivitamins now contain 800 to 1000 IU."
 Talk to your doctor about vitamin supplements that may be right for you.

 And to get through this pandemic at your healthiest, don't miss these 37 Places You're Most Likely to Catch Coronavirus.